The device command sets modes for certain external devices, where the device-type can be:

 The command device snav enables manipulation with a SpaceNavigator® 3D mouse from 3Dconnexion.
 The fly option indicates whether the force applied to the device should be interpreted as acting on the camera (true), where pushing forward zooms in because it moves the camera viewpoint toward the scene, or as acting on the models in the scene (false, default), where pushing forward zooms out because it pushes the models away.
 In either case, however, it is the camera that actually moves.
 The speed option sets a sensitivity factor for motion relative to the device (default 1.0).
 Decreasing the value (for example, to 0.1) reduces sensitivity to give slower motion, whereas increasing the value has the opposite effect.
 See also: mousemode

-The vr command (same as device vr) enables a virtual reality mode for HTC Vive and Oculus Rift systems.
-The mode uses SteamVR, which must be installed separately by the user and started before the mode is enabled.
+The vr command (same as device vr) enables a virtual reality mode for systems supported by SteamVR, including HTC Vive, Oculus Rift, and Samsung Odyssey.
+SteamVR must be installed separately by the user and started before the mode is enabled.
 In addition, Oculus Rift users should start the Oculus runtime before starting SteamVR.
 For details and related issues, see ChimeraX virtual reality.
-See also: camera, view, meeting, making movies
+See also: vr button, vr roomCamera, meeting, camera, view, making movies

 The showControllers option (default true) shows representations of the hand controllers in the scene.
 Not showing the representations may be useful to avoid time-consuming calculations of the shadows they cast.